sasmmh/startup-ideas-manager/README.md

 You can find the application here: [URL link](https://sasmmh.github.io/startup-ideas-manager/)

 ## How to use the application
-To use the app, you can:
+To use the app, you can open the URL in Chrome and:

 - Click on the button **add idea**
   - Enter a name for the new idea